PAST ISCF NEWS FOR

 Winner by Tap Out via Rear Naked Choke Chris Barrows.

-12. LIGHT HEAVYWEIGHT MMA
+12. ISCF LIGHT HEAVYWEIGHT MMA

 John Cornett (N. Kansas City, MO.)
 Vs Daniel Dove (Parts Unknown)